-THE PROGRAM RUNS FEBRUARY - DECEMBER 2023
+THE PROGRAM RUNS FEBRUARY - DECEMBER 2024

 Participation in the Program requires you to attend all training sessions, board and subcommittee meetings.
-You are an ambassador for The Observership Program and failure to demonstrate adequate commitment jeopardises opportunities for future candidates.
+You are an ambassador for The Observership Program and failure to demonstrate adequate commitment jeopardises opportunities for future candidates and participating boards.

-Please confirm all board meeting and other key dates directly with your organisation and diarise meetings accordingly.
+Please confirm all board meetings and other key dates directly with your organisation and diarise meetings accordingly.